MohsenBlur/MKV-Cleaner/README.md

    - wipe all subtitles if desired
 5. Use **Process Group** or **Process All** to create cleaned files in the output directory (by default `cleaned/`).

-Paths to `mkvmerge`/`mkvextract`, the output directory and other options can be configured via the Preferences dialog (⚙️ icon).
+Paths to the command line tools, the output directory and the preferred backend (MKVToolNix or FFmpeg) can be configured via the Preferences dialog (⚙️ icon).

 ## Testing